Stará Ves nad Ondřejnicí: Administrative division

+Geography

+Stará Ves nad Ondřejnicí is located about 7 km south of Ostrava.
+It lies on the border between the Moravian Gate and Moravian-Silesian Foothills.
+The Ondřejnice River flows through the Stará Ves village.
+It flows into the Oder, which flows along the northern municipal border.
+Another notable river is the Lubina, which flows through Košatka and then joins the Oder just outside the municipal territory.
+The northern part of the municipality lies within the Poodří Protected Landscape Area.

 History

-The first written mention of Stará Ves is from 1267 in the will of bishop Bruno von Schauenburg.
+The first written mention of Stará Ves is in the will of bishop Bruno von Schauenburg from 1267.
+The most important noble owners of the village were the Syrakovský of Pěrkov family.
+In the 16th century, they had built here a castle and a church.
+The development of the village ended with the Thirty Years' War.
+The Swedish army looted Stará Ves in 1643.
+During the war, the Prusinovský family acquired the village and owned it for almost 300 years.

+Demographics

+Transport

+The I/58 road from Ostrava to Rožnov pod Radhoštěm passes through the municipality.

 Sights

-The landmark of Stará Ves nad Ondřejnicí is a Renaissance castle built in 1565–1570.
+The main landmark of Stará Ves nad Ondřejnicí is a Renaissance castle built in 1565–1570.
 It is a two-storey castle with a square floor plan, with a small inner courtyard decorated with open arcades and a tower.
 The castle is decorated by figural sgraffiti.

 The Church of Saint John the Baptist was built in 1587–1589 and is the second most valuable building in the municipality.
 Near the church is a Baroque rectory.

 Twin towns – sister cities

 Stará Ves nad Ondřejnicí is twinned with: